xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 religious decay.
 Western influence was also accused, because it promoted feminism and 'immoral lifestyles', as well as Communism because of its atheist worldview.
 Islam is divided among several sects/branches, and it is so politically as well.
-But what they all strived for was a [division between religion and politics]{.ul} and the creation of institutions that conformed to the practises established by the Prophet Mohammed; in the social and private sphere, a religious and secular lifestyle should be substituted by one that conforms to Islam.
+But what they all strived for was a division between religion and politics and the creation of institutions that conformed to the practises established by the Prophet Mohammed; in the social and private sphere, a religious and secular lifestyle should be substituted by one that conforms to Islam.
 This separation is